honeycombio/honeycomb-opentelemetry-python/examples/hello-world/README.md

 # hello-world

 This simple Python app returns "Hello World".
 This app uses the `configure_opentelemetry` method from `honeycomb.opentelemetry` to set up OpenTelemetry to export data to Honeycomb through configuration options set in the app's code.
-It is also possible to set configuration options through environment varaibles (see the [flask app](examples/hello-world-flask/README.md) as an example).
+It is also possible to set configuration options through the `opentelemetry_instrument` command (see the [flask app](../hello-world-flask/README.md) as an example).

 ## Prerequisites